-If you are a Retiree who meets the requirements discussed above, your participation in this Plan will begin the first day of the 4th month on the following your date of retirement or the first day of the month following exhaustion of eligibility provided by your Hour Bank under the Active Employees' Plan, whichever is earlier.
+If you are a Retiree who meets the requirements discussed above, your participation in this Plan will begin after the first day of retirement on the earlier of:

+- 1. The 4th month following your date of retirement or, - 2.
+The first day of the month following exhaustion of eligibility provided by your Hour Bank under the active employees' Plan.